CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/02-configure-synapse.md

 # Exercise 2: Configure Synapse Workspace

 In this Exercise, you will be registering an integration runtime in Synapse Workspace.
+The Integration Runtime (IR) is the compute infrastructure used by Azure Synapse pipelines to provide the following data integration capabilities across different network environments:

+   * Data Flow: Execute a Data Flow in a managed Azure compute environment.
+   * Data movement: Copy data across data stores in a public or private networks (for both on-premises or virtual private networks).
+The service provides support for built-in connectors, format conversion, column mapping, and performant and scalable data transfer.

 ## Task 1: Register Integration Runtime